 Address: The north entrance to Hickory Hill Park is at 800 Conklin Street and has a parking lot with handicapped spaces.
 The south entrance is 1439 Bloomington Street.

-The park consists of forests, prairies, fields, wetlands, and tributaries.
-Many people love the park for hiking, dog-walking (if they’re on a leash), and for picnics, as well as cross-country skiing and sledding in the winter.
+The park has forests, prairies, fields, wetlands, and tributaries.
+Many people love the park for hiking, dog-walking (if they’re on a leash), and picnics, as well as cross-country skiing and sledding in the winter.

 Wilson’s Orchard and Nature Park

 Address: Wilson’s Orchard & Farm, 4823 Dingleberry Road NE #1, Iowa City IA 52240

 Iowa City offers the very special Wilson’s Orchard & Farm for outdoor activities.
 The farm and park is a pick-your-own fruit and vegetable farm, bakery, and market established in 1980.